sara-sabr/ITStrategy/_pages/en/capabilities.md

 *To learn more about [Cloud Infrastructure](https://cloud.google.com/solutions/devops/devops-tech-cloud-infrastructure)*

-### SECTION 6.
+### Section 6.
 TEAM EXPERIMENTATION AND STREAMLINING CHANGE APPROVAL

 - My team is able to work on new ideas and experiment.
-[1-7]
 - My team is able to do work and make changes without having to ask for permission.
-[1-7]
 - My team is able to make changes to user needs and specifications during a project.
-[1-7]
-- Changes can be promoted to production without manual change approvals.
-[1-7]
+- Changes in my team can be promoted to production without manual change approvals.
 - My team has a clear understanding of the process to get changes approved for implementation.
-[1-7]
-- My team is confident they can get changes through the approval process in a timely manner and know the steps it takes to go from "submitted" to "accepted".
-[1-7]
+- My team is confident they can get changes through the approval process in a timely manner and knows the steps it takes to go from "submitted" to "accepted".
-- Tools and platforms are agreed upon by the team and tailored to the needs of the project.
-[1-7]
+- Tools and platforms are agreed upon by my team and tailored to the needs of the project.
 - My team promotes team development and handle cross-functional activities.
-[1-7]
 - My team executes peer review which includes reviews, comments, and approvals captured as part of the development process.
-[1-7]
 - My team considers the development platform as a product by evaluating the changes on multiple axes, including security, performance,and stability, as well as defects.
-[1-7]
 - My team continuously improve business processes by identifying and eliminating bottlenecks.
-[1-7]

 #### **Recommendations**